 Now imagine that this process has to cover hundreds, or even thousands of apps at a time.
 For many organizations, that sounds like such a big job, they simply never get around to doing it!

 Failing to keep your application portfolio up to date means organizations are spending money unnecessarily on apps that don’t add value, leaving less money and fewer resources to spend on the software and services that could add value and boost organizational competitiveness.
 It also leaves them open to potential and compliance and security breaches.

 This is where Application Portfolio Management solutions come in.

 So what concrete benefits do we obtain with application portfolio management?

-Once we have finished mapping our applications, an IT Manager could ask us for example to find out which applications we should keep, and which not.
-For this, we should first find out what the technical fit and the functional fit of the application is.
-This information can be collected by sending out surveys to the actual users of applications.
+After mapping applications, an IT manager must decide which applications to support and which to abandon altogether.
+To do so, they must determine both the technical and functional fit of the application.
+This information can be collected by sending out surveys to the actual users of the applications.

 Image 1: Application Portfolio showing the functional and technical fit of applications.

-As we well know, Enterprise Architects manage both sides of the business / IT coin.
-A Business Program Manager might be interested in finding out how current applications are supporting the business capabilities of the office.
-In the example below for example, we can see that many applications do not functionally support Customer Success.
-This is the perfect occasion to propose the removal of these apps, and clean-up your application portfolio.
+Enterprise architects manage both sides of the business and IT coin.
+A business program manager might naturally be interested in finding out how current applications are supporting the business capabilities of the office.
+In the below example, we can see that many applications do not functionally support customer service.
+This is a perfect occasion to remove these applications and balance the application portfolio.